From the ashes a fire shall be woken,

 - In Ultima Underworld, the Sword of Justice needs to be reforged by the dwarven smith, Shak.
 You must find both pieces of the sword first.

 - In the fourth and fifth Fire Emblem games, you can repair fully broken weapons, and they'll be good as new.
+This becomes a plot point when Sigurd recieves the Holy Tyrfing from his father.
+It's broken and must be repaired for an absurdly high cost.

-- The Picori Blade from The Legend Of Zelda The Minish Cap, which is broken, fixed, and eventually upgraded to become the Four Sword.
+- The Picori Blade from The Legend of Zelda: The Minish Cap, which is broken, fixed, and eventually upgraded to become the Four Sword.

 - Likewise, the sword upgrade in Oracle of Ages involves reforging a broken blade.
 Whether it's the Noble Sword or the Master Sword you're reforging depends on if you've played Oracle of Seasons first.